curedao/docs/constitution/3-platform.md

 ### 3.2.4 File importer

-For importing specific files, many file importing plugins are needed for specific source or devices, where API's are not available and the user has access to file exports such as spreadsheets, PDF's or raw files from genomics.
-The files themselves and their contained data have to be validated on the file level first.
+File importing plugins are needed for specific source or devices, where APIs are not available and the user only has access to raw files.
+Types of files include spreadsheets, PDFs, and raw genomic data.

-The file passed by an upload action on the frontend application is passed to the matching file importer plugin that handles the passing to the core data mapping module and after successful processing to the raw data storage module.
+1. The file passed by an upload action to the data importer plugin user interface on the frontend application

-1. Provide the original file to the framework for encryption and storage
+2. The core framework will encrypted and store the raw file
-2. Add the file to a queue for processing by the job scheduler The background job scheduler will:
+4. The file id and importer plugin id will be added to a queue for processing by the job scheduler

+The background job scheduler will:
-3. Retrieve the file from the encrypted storage
+4. Retrieve the file from the encrypted storage
+5. Pass the file to the matching file importer plugin
-4. Extract the data from the file
+6. The importer plugin will extract the data from the file
-5. Mapped to the standard format as defined by the framework OpenAPI specification
+7. The importer plugin will map to the standard format as defined by the framework OpenAPI specification
-6. The processed data will be provided to the framework's validation middleware.
+8. The processed data will be provided to the framework's validation middleware.
-7. Valid data will be stored in the relational database.
+9. Valid data will be stored in the relational database.
-8. Invalid data from the plugin will be rejected and the plugin developer and data owner will be notified.
+10. Invalid data from the importer plugin will be rejected and the plugin developer and data owner will be notified.

-A link between the created structured data and the original file allows backup and reprocessing e.g. into future standard versions.
+A link between the created structured data and the original file allows backup and reprocessing (e.g. if the data import plugin functionality is expanded in future versions).
-This type of plugin also takes care of the error handling and user notification of this multiple step process.

 Challenges include changing proprietary formats, spreadsheet column matching, long upload times with raw files like from genomic testing.